allenai/ai2thor/README.md

 ## 📒 Citation

-If you use iTHOR, please cite the original AI2-THOR paper:
+If you use AI2-THOR or iTHOR scenes, please cite the original AI2-THOR paper:

 ```bibtex
 @article{ai2thor,